Quizzes and Integrative Projects

 All required readings listed under each Module are written in APA (American Psychological Association) format.
 We ask that you to cite all sources within your papers and provide a reference list at the end in APA format.
 Please use this APA style guide: https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_style_introduction.html

 You are encouraged to think about and identify a potential audience for your work.
-In other words, who might you present this your work to?
+In other words, who might you present your work to?
 Will they be people at a conference, a local educational event, your co-workers, parents, clients, families, medical professionals?
 Many students utilize their integrative projects as a stepping stone toward their professional work.

 Integrative projects include the following options (you only need to choose one):